Gizra/message/README.md

   E.g. If the message was created with an argument called "@sometext", it will get inserted to the message text (On display time) whenever the string "@sometext" is encountered.
-  This method also supports custom call-back functions with optional arguments stored on the message; In order to use a callback, create the message with an argument such as:
+  This method also supports custom callback functions with optional arguments stored on the message; in order to use a callback, create the message with an argument such as:
   '!replaced-by-foo' => array(
     'callback' => 'foo',